29821632/bashbits/README.md

 # Bash Bits
-A collection of random bash scripts I've made for all sorts of tasks over the years...
+A collection of random bash scripts I use.
+Whatever.

 ### apacheclustersync.sh
 **Status:** Good to go